blue-oil/blueoil/docs/tutorial/image_det.md

 # Training for Object Detection

-This guide trains a neural network model to object detection of Human Arm and Human Face in the [Open Images Dataset V4](https://storage.googleapis.com/openimages/web/index.html) dataset on GPU server.
+This guide trains a neural network model to object detection of Human Face and Human Hand in the [Open Images Dataset V4](https://storage.googleapis.com/openimages/web/index.html) on GPU server.

 <img src="../_static/openimages_v4.png" width="600">